Comparing invariant-mass spectroscopy of 8B with ab initio predictions: Background for the + He+ events

 We have also tried other ways of mixing events, i.e. mixing an $\alpha$ particle from one event with ${p}$+$^3$He fragments from another.
-In this case, suppression of events is required even in the $^{13}$O data set which is then applied to the two $^9$C data sets.
+In this case, suppression of events is required even in the $^{13}$O dataset which is then applied to the two $^9$C datasets.
 The backgrounds from the two ways of event mixing are quite similar, but given the small yield of the observed peaks in the $P2$-vetoed spectra, their differences dominate the uncertainty of the fitted peak parameters in Table~\ref{tbl:paHe3}, especially for the $E^*\approx$ 5.4-MeV state.

 While the different ways of mixing events produce similarly-shaped background distributions, the momentum correlations between the mixed fragments will depend very much on which fragments are from the same events and which are not.
 Background subtraction of the correlations for the 8.2-MeV state are thus not made from a single set of mixed events.
 The region of $E^*[^{8}B]$ above the 8.2-MeV peak is essentially all background in our fits [Fig.~\ref{fig:Inv_pahe3}(c)] and we use this region to extrapolate the background correlations to the region under the 8.2-MeV peak.
 As the background correlations are only presented as the relative-energy spectrum between each particles type, we only need to worry about the background in these quantities rather than in higher-order multi-dimensional correlations.